In this guide

 How does unit pricing work?

-Doing the math: Calculating unit prices
+Doing the maths: Calculating unit prices

 Most super funds use a multi-step process to calculate unit prices: